 Often these offences aren’t committed with the intention of personal gain, but more so committed due to extremely tense atmospheres created by business financial circumstances.
 We take this into account here at SKR Legal Solicitors and therefore are able to assist you throughout the case.
-We advise to seek legal assistance as early as possible due to the complex nature of cases.
+We advise to seek legal advice as early as possible due to the complex nature of cases like this.
 Although it is advisable to seek assistance at an early stage, we are still able to help through.

-The sale of counterfeit goods is an extremely serious crime and requires a strong defense.
+The sale of counterfeit goods is an extremely serious crime and this requires a strong and health defense.
 The issue with counterfeit goods, is that individuals or businesses can unsuspectingly become involved in the vicious cycle as goods they have bought may be counterfeit.

 Investigations into counterfeit goods are bound to be thorough and usually involve numerous investigating authorities such as the Serious Crime office, Trading standards and the Federation against copyright theft and HMRC.
 Here at SKR Legal Solicitors we understand that such investigations can be very stressful and intrusive, often leaving long term damages to reputation and business.
 This is why we offer assistance on the case regardless of which stage.
 Although we advise seeking legal assistance at an early stage, we are still able to help.
 We think that early legal assistance can often help avoid any critical errors or misjudgments that may have an effect on your case in the later stages.

-Custodial sentences for such offences can be lengthy and complex, hence we recommend you seek specialist legal advice.
+Custodial sentences for such offences can be lengthy and complex, hence we recommend you seek expert legal advice.

 Frequently Asked Questions (FAQs)